rubixchain/learn/learn/docs/xell-wallet/backup-restore.md

 ﻿---
-title: Backing Up and Restoring Wallets
+title: Back Up and Restore Wallets
-sidebar_label: Backing Up and Restoring Wallets
+sidebar_label: Back Up and Restore Wallets
 ---

 <!-- File: docs/xell-wallet/backup-restore.md -->
-# Backing Up Your Wallet
+# Back Up Your Wallet
 1. **Store the Mnemonic Phrase:**
-- Write it on paper or use a durable metal backup (e.g., Coinplate Alpha).
-- Store in a secure location (e.g., safe deposit box).
+- Write it on paper and Store in a secure location.
+- store as encrypted file, if you are storing the digital copy of the encrypted file.
 - Consider splitting the phrase across multiple locations using Shamir’s Secret Sharing (SLIP39) for added security.

-2. **Regular Backups:**
-- Update your backup if you add new accounts or change your pin.
-- Test restoration periodically to ensure accuracy.
-**Warning:** Do not store your mnemonic digitally (e.g., in cloud storage or email) unless encrypted.
+**Warning:** Do not store your mnemonic digitally unless encrypted.

-# Restoring a Wallet
+# Restore your Wallet

 1. Open Xell Wallet and select **Import Existing Wallet**.